Stock events for Levi Strauss & Co. (LEVI)

 Overview of Levi Strauss & Co.’s business

-Levi Strauss & Co. is a global apparel company known for its denim jeans and casual wear, operating in the apparel sector and leading the jeanswear industry.
-Its product offerings include jeans, casual wear, and accessories for men, women, and children, marketed under brands like Levi's, Dockers, Denizen, Levi Strauss Signature, and Beyond Yoga.
-Founded in May 1853, the company is headquartered in San Francisco, California.
+Levi Strauss & Co.
+(LEVI) is a global apparel company known for its denim jeans and casual wear, operating in the Consumer Discretionary sector.
+Founded in 1853, it designs and markets a range of products, including jeans, casual wear, and accessories for men, women, and children.
+Its major brands include Levi's, Levi Strauss Signature, Denizen, Dockers, and Beyond Yoga, and it employs a multi-channel strategy encompassing wholesale, retail, and e-commerce.

 LEVI’s Geographic footprint